Massively interactive enterprises are driving NoSQL adoption

 - Rapidly adapt to changing requirements with frequent updates and new features

-Building and running these web, mobile, and IoT applications has created a new set of technology requirements.
-The new enterprise technology architecture needs to be far more agile than ever before, and requires an approach to real time data management that can accommodate unprecedented levels of scale, speed, and data variability.
+Building and running these massively interactive applications has created a new set of technology requirements.
+The new enterprise technology architecture needs to be far more agile than ever before, and requires an approach to real-time data management that can accommodate unprecedented levels of scale, speed, and data variability.
 Relational databases are unable to meet these new requirements, and enterprises are therefore turning to NoSQL database technology.

-Consider just a few examples of Global 2000 enterprises that are deploying NoSQL for mission critical applications that have been discussed in recent news reports:
+Consider just a few examples of Global 2000 enterprises that are deploying NoSQL for mission-critical applications that have been featured in recent news reports:

-- Tesco, Europe’s #1 retailer, deploys NoSQL for ecommerce, product catalog, and other applications
+- Tesco, Europe’s No.1 retailer, deploys NoSQL for e-commerce, product catalog, and other applications

 - Ryanair, the world’s busiest airline, uses NoSQL to power its mobile app serving over 3 million users

 - Marriott deploys NoSQL for its reservation system that books $38 billion annually

 - Gannett, the No.1 U.S. newspaper publisher, uses NoSQL for its proprietary content management system, Presto

 - GE deploys NoSQL for its Predix platform to help manage the Industrial Internet

 Five trends creating new technical challenges that NoSQL addresses